-MCC Counselling Round 1 2025: Important Dates, Documents & Eligibility
+MCC Counselling Round 1 2025: Dates, Required Documents, Eligibility Criteria & Process

-The MCC NEET 2025 counselling dates will be declared by the Medical Counselling Committee (MCC) tentatively by the fourth week of July 2025, or by the first week of August 2025.
+The MCC NEET 2025 counselling dates are declared by the Medical Counselling Committee (MCC).
 In general, the MCC NEET Counselling dates are declared a month after the declaration of the NEET result.
-The MCC NEET 2025 counseling dates will be scheduled for around four months.
-The entire MCC NEET counselling 2025 is likely to conclude by November 2025.
-However, the dates of MCC NEET Counseling 2025 may extend depending on vacant seats.
+The MCC NEET counselling 2025 dates will be scheduled for around four months.
+NEET counselling 2025 Round 1 registration method will start on 21st July, 2025.
+The last date of registration, choice filling and locking is July 28, 2025.
+The seat allotment result will be published on 31st July, 2025, followed by the institute reporting method from August 01 to August 06, 2025.

 The admission to MBBS, B. Sc.
 Nursing, and BDS colleges for the seats reserved under the All India Quota/ domicile/ institutional quota of central universities and MBBS colleges.
 These are (Jamia Millia Islamia, Delhi/ University of Delhi/ Banaras Hindu University/Aligarh Muslim University), Armed Forces Medical College Pune and Employee State Insurance Corporation (ESIC) proceeds through the MCC counselling.